baninho/CarND-P4/writeup_P4.md

 This may cause unfavorable results when the car drives off the current lane, i. e. when switching lanes.
 To avoid this, only a certain count of found lane lines should be allowed to be discarded consecutively or a constant change in coefficients over several frames could be recognized and the checks modified accordingly.

+To make the detection more robust more checks should be added, such as comparison of radii of left and right lane line.
+It might also be helpful to try and retain more information when combining several binary images.
+For example a weighted image could be created to indicate whether a feature was identified only by one or multiple thresholds, the latter would imply a higher confidence that a lane line has been found.